xeontem/rs-calendar-backend/README.md

 ## ---------------POST methods ---------------------------
 ## https://damp-earth-84904.herokuapp.com/events with event object in body to store
 ## https://damp-earth-84904.herokuapp.com/events with {delete: true, id: event.id} in body to delete event
+## https://damp-earth-84904.herokuapp.com/events with {login: 'your_login', password: 'your_password'} to login
+## https://damp-earth-84904.herokuapp.com/events with {signin: true, login: 'your_login', password: 'your_password', avatar: 'working_url_to_image'} to register